Pop-up sites and events

 Photography by David Ferguson by permission of the JEP

-Public Voice: Common Ground is a pilot based on research to improve St Helier’s public space for all those that live, work and visit.
-Interviews across 12 sectors, as well as survey responders across 3 languages confirmed a desire for more green spaces, less cars and better housing.
+Public Voice: Common Ground was a pilot based on research to improve St Helier’s public space for people.
+Relevant public engagement with multiple stakeholders confirmed a desire for more green spaces, less cars and better housing.
 St Helier was singled out as the area most in need of better public space.
-The model for the pilot is based on a Public Realm Partnership – a partnership that offers value to community, business and government.
+The model for the pilot was based on a Public Realm Partnership – a partnership that offers value to community, business and government.

 map by Marc Medland

-14 Oct, 10.00 - 14.00 Lé Galvaûdeux, free print workshop with artist Tim le Breuilly and Luddite Press, Unit 4, Horizon East (opposite cineworld), Waterfront.
-Join us for a free print workshop to celebrate some of the work created as a result of Lé Galvaûdeux.
-Suitable for all ages and abilities, we will be coming together to chat about aspirations for public space, community and how we want to live.
-All welcome.
+14 Oct Lé Galvaûdeux, free print workshop with artist Tim le Breuilly and Luddite Press, Unit 4, Horizon East, Waterfront.
+A free print workshop to celebrate the work created as a result of Lé Galvaûdeux.
+All ages and abilities came together to share aspirations for public space, community and how we want to live.

-28 July, 15.00 – 19.00 Earthworks Pop up Park, Pétanque pitch, Weighbridge Pl.
-A clay-based free workshop with artist Jo Pearl, and the Public Voice team.
-A drop-in clay-scape, participants spend time thinking, discussing and modelling their ideas in clay for how the environment and landscape of St Helier could be improved.
-Not intended as an architectural masterplan, it will instead be an ideas-scape capturing hopes and suggestions from islanders.
-No pottery experience necessary, suitable for all ages.
-Free ice-cream for the first 100 artists.
-With thanks to JDC.
+28 & 29 July Earthworks Pop up Park, Pétanque pitch, Weighbridge Pl.
+A clay-based free workshop with artist Jo Pearl, local potters and the Public Voice team.
+Open to everyone, residents spent time thinking, discussing and modelling their ideas in clay for how the environment and landscape of St Helier could be improved.
+Not intended as an architectural masterplan, the gigantic clay model, as well as hours of ice-cream-fuelled chat, captured hopes, and priorities from hundreds of islanders.
+With thanks to Jersey Development Company.
+See the summary and analysis for what happened.

 Many people and organisations were involved in enabling this to happen.
 With particular thanks to Bruce Labey, JDC, Acorn, Ransoms Garden Centre, Romerils, A to B with Reg’s Skips, AAL Recycling, Antony Gibb Ltd, David Ryan Landscape and Property Services, Trees for Life, Grow, JCRT and Welcome VIDA.
 With additional funding and support from Government of Jersey’s Economy Dept, Creative Island Partnership, Community Compass and SP3.